itachi1706/CheesecakeAppUpdater/README.md

 [![Test Coverage](https://codeclimate.com/github/itachi1706/CheesecakeAppUpdater/badges/coverage.svg)](https://codeclimate.com/github/itachi1706/CheesecakeAppUpdater/coverage)
 [![Issue Count](https://codeclimate.com/github/itachi1706/CheesecakeAppUpdater/badges/issue_count.svg)](https://codeclimate.com/github/itachi1706/CheesecakeAppUpdater)

-**NOTE: We are in the midst of allowing an easier way to access through JCenter, use the Bintray method in the meantime**

 This is an updater library that was primarly designed to suit my needs and allows updating of my Android apps outside of the GPS.
 For more information see the sample applicatiion on how to use this library